 Americans love to redesign their homes—we often change out materials like cabinets, appliances, and bathroom fixtures for the newest color, shape and technology.
 To keep up with demand, suppliers clear out leftovers and overstock, throwing away brand-new items.
 To make way for new construction, developers demolish old buildings, destroying old-growth lumber and antique fixtures.

-As a result, building materials make up almost 40% of our nation’s solid waste stream!
+As a result, building materials make up a HUGE part of our nation’s solid waste stream!

 Then, we buy brand new materials.
 To produce these new building supplies we must harvest, drill, mine, and transport natural resources across continents, causing serious environmental damage.
 Manufacturing the items and transporting them to stores uses even more fossil fuel, releasing carbon into the atmosphere.